Artifice120/UCE_Aphidae_Phylogeny-/README.md

 * MSA alignment and clustering with MAFFT via the Orthofinder pipeline
 * RAXML tree generation with the MSA alignments as inputs

+### NCBI and BIPAA genome assembly downloads

+BIPAA genomes were obtained by runnin the scip

+wegt -i